 The buyer will be required to give the Auctioneer authority to sign the Reservation Form on their behalf and to confirm acceptance of the Terms and Conditions prior to solicitors being instructed.
 Copies of the Reservation Form and all Terms and Conditions can be found in the Information Pack which can be downloaded from our website or requested from our Auctioneer.

-Upon close of a successful auction, or if the vendor accepts an offer during the auction, the buyer will be required to make payment of a non-refundable Buyer’s Premium of £4,800 including VAT, plus an administration charge of £354 including VAT, a total of £5,154.
+Upon close of a successful auction, or if the vendor accepts an offer during the auction, the buyer will be required to make payment of a non-refundable Buyer's Premium of £4,800 including VAT, plus a buyer's administration charge of £354 including VAT, a total of £5,154.
 This secures the transaction and takes the property off the market.
 Any additional fees and charges over and above this will be confirmed within the terms and conditions available on the website.

 An EPC is broadly like the labels provided with domestic appliances such as refrigerators and washing machines.
 Its purpose is to record how energy efficient a property is as a building.
 The certificate will provide a rating of the energy efficiency and carbon emissions of a building from A to G, where A is very efficient, and G is inefficient.
 The data required to allow the calculation of an EPC includes the age and construction of the building, its insulation and heating method.
 EPCs are produced using standard methods with standard assumptions about energy usage so that the energy efficiency of one building can easily be compared with another building of the same type.
 The Energy Performance of Buildings Directive (EPBD) requires that all buildings have an EPC when they are marketed for sale or for let, or when houses are newly built.
 EPCs are valid for 10 years, or until a newer EPC is prepared.
 During this period the EPC may be made available to buyers or new tenants.